 Most WordCamps also have their own commemorative swag, usually a t-shirt and a sticker.
 If you can find a local printer to support your WordCamp by offering discounted services, yay!
 If not, we have some recommended vendors that have worked with many previous WordCamps.
-WordCamp Central will provide an official introduction and let these vendors know you are an approved WordCamp organizer if you would like use their services:
+WordCamp Central will provide an official introduction and let these vendors know you are an approved WordCamp organizer if you would like to use their services:

 Do you want to design a WordCamp tee that will be universally beloved and worn all the time?
 Here’s some pro tips from experienced WordCamp organizers:

 First: come up with a great graphic or logo that represents your WordCamp.
-Bonus if it can be printed in one-color – this will save you lots of money.
+Bonus if it can be printed in one color – this will save you lots of money.

 Second: just print WordCamp stuff on your shirt.
 Over the years we have found people don’t wear shirts with sponsor logos.

 Last expert tip, and very important: print your awesome design on your awesome shirt in a place that flatters people will all sorts of body shapes.
-Lots of people have found that the ideal placement for a centered-chest print is less than 2 inches (5cm) below the collar, and in that case it’s ideal to keep your logo height under 4 inches (10cm) and the width under 8 inches (20cm).
-Pocket placement can be easier to navigate, but of course you end up with a smaller logo in that case.
+Lots of people have found that the ideal placement for a centered-chest print is less than 2 inches (5cm) below the collar, and in that case, it’s ideal to keep your logo height under 4 inches (10cm) and the width under 8 inches (20cm).
+Pocket placement can be easier to navigate, but of course, you end up with a smaller logo in that case.

 Here is a quiz on this article.
 Read quizzes page if you have any questions about quizzes and how to navigate them.